dherault/ethperiment/README.md

 `npm start` to launch both dev and api servers

-`npm run reset_blockchain` to reset every block/tnx/accounts in the blockchain
+`npm run reset` to reset every block/tnx/accounts in the blockchain

 ### Blockchain

 This project uses a custom local blockchain, with 20 Ethers allocated to this EOA:
 - Address: bcddf4e10154518dfa25488efd295a3d192e0601
 - Passphrase: password

+### Notes

+This project displays no React best pratices and is focused on the blockchain.

 ### License